-COVID-19 has brought new challenges to primary care, especially for vulnerable populations like children, the elderly and the chronically ill.
+COVID-19 has brought new challenges to primary care, especially for vulnerable populations like the elderly and the chronically ill.
 Now, more than ever, there is a growing need for smart solutions in order to reduce infections, increase cost-effectiveness and decrease time.

-Sanolla’s technology offers a unique proposition in assessing for COVID-19.
-Recent studies demonstrate that most COVID-19 patients have ‘silent pneumonia’, which cannot be detected using mainstream stethoscopes.
-Our products have the ability to identify and classify the full lung sound spectrum, including the infrasound range (inaccessible until now) and other vital signs like pulse rate and SPO2.
-The assessment is fast, accurate and gives you the answers you need now.
+Sanolla’s enabling technology offers a unique proposition in assessing for COVID-19 which cannot be detected using mainstream stethoscopes.
+Recent studies demonstrate that COVID-19 patients present “silent hypoxemia” that might be a projection of ‘silent pneumonia’.
+Our products have the ability to identify and classify the full lung sound spectrum, including the infrasound range (inaccessible until now).
+The assessment is immediate, accurate and provides Ad-Hock answers.

-In a multi-center clinical trial, the company is currently conducting, 3,038 lung sound files from 217 COVID-19 patients and 2016 lung sound files from 144 healthy subjects were sampled with the intent to develop an AI-powered classifier.
-Illustrated below we present the preliminary results (using data collected up until Jan 12, 2021) to demonstrate the accuracy of our algorithms in detecting COVID-19.
-These results underscore how our technology will enhance the rapid and accurate assessment of COVID-19.
+In a multi-center clinical trial, the company has collected 3,290 lung- sound files from 217 COVID-19 patients and 2,016 lung sound files from 144 healthy subjects.
+These files were sampled with the intent to develop an AI-powered classifier for COVID-19.
+Illustrated below, we present the preliminary results (using data collected up until Jan 12, 2021) to demonstrate the accuracy of our AI algorithms in detecting COVID-19.
+These results underscore how our technology will enhance the speed and accuracy of COVID-19 assessment.

 Immediate primary care diagnosis has never been this vital.
 Sanolla's breakthrough smart diagnostic solutions for physicians and patients can support the early assessment and monitoring of cardiopulmonary conditions such as congestive heart failure, pneumonia, asthma, chronic obstructive pulmonary disease (COPD), COVID-19 and more.